gbv/jskos-server/index.md

 * **URL Params**

   `bulk=[boolean]` `1` or `true` enable bulk mode for importing multiple concepts into the database.
 Errors for individual concepts will be ignored and existing concepts will be overridden.
-The resulting set will only include the URI for each concept that was written into the database.
+The resulting set will only include the `uri` for each concept that was written into the database.

 * **Success Reponse**